Andres98100/holbertonschool-validation/module2_task3/README.md

-## golang project
+# My Awesome API

-# Prerequisites
+## Prerequisites
-golang latest version
-make latest version
+go and make installed

-# Lifecycle
+## Lifecycle
-build:  Compile the source code of the application to a binary named awesome-api
-run:  Run the application in background by executing the binary awesome-api, and write logs into a file named awesome-api.log
-stop:  Stop the application with the command kill XXXXX where XXXXX is the Process ID of the application.
-clean:  Delete the binary awesome-api and the log file awesome-api.log
-test:  Check expected behaviour of the app
-lint:  Static linting on go files using golangci-lint
-unit-tests:  execute (successfully) the Golang unit tests:
+build: Builds the API binary file using go run: Runs the built binary and send everything to awesome.log
+stop: Terminates the execution of awesome-api clean: Removes binary and logs
+test: Tests the API using curl lint: Lints all go files using golangci-lint unit-tests: Runs all unit-tests using go test integration-tests: Runs integration test using go test
 help: Show this help message